Najd

 Najd (Note: /en/, إقليم نجد) (Note: alternatively romanized as Nejd) is a historical region of the Arabian Peninsula that includes most of the central region of Saudi Arabia.
-It is roughly bounded by the Hejaz region to the west, the Nafud desert in al-Jawf to the north, ad-Dahna Desert in al-Ahsa to the east, and Rub' al-Khali to the south, although its exact boundaries cannot be determined due to varying geographical and political limits throughout history.
+It is roughly bounded by the Hejaz region to the west, the Nafud desert in al-Jawf to the north, the ad-Dahna Desert in al-Ahsa to the east, and the Rub' al-Khali to the south, though it lacks precise boundaries due to varying geographical and political limits throughout history.

-Administratively, Najd is divided into three main regions: the Riyadh region which features Wadi Hanifa and the Tuwaiq escarpment, which houses easterly Yamama with the Saudi capital, Riyadh since 1824, and the Sudairi region, which has its capital in Majmaah.
-The second region, Al-Qassim, houses the fertile oases and date palm orchards spread out in the region's highlands along Wadi Rummah in central Najd with its capital in Buraidah, the second largest Najdi city, with the region historically contested by the House of Rashid to its north and the House of Saud to its east and south.
-The third administrative unit is northerly Ḥa'il, which features the mountains of Jabal Shammar housing the Tayy capital of Ḥa'il.
+Administratively, Najd is divided into three main provinces.
+These include the Riyadh Province, which features Wadi Hanifa, the Tuwaiq escarpment, and the easterly region of Yamama, home to the Saudi capital, Riyadh, since 1824, as well as the Sudairi region, which has its capital in Majmaah; the Qassim Province, known for its fertile oases and date palm orchards spread out in the highlands along the Wadi Rummah, with its capital in Buraidah, the second-largest Najdi city; and the northerly Ḥa'il Province, which features the mountains of Jabal Shammar and the Tayy capital of Ḥaʼil.

-The Najd region is where about a third of Saudi Arabia's modern population resides.
+The Najd region is home to approximately one-third of Saudi Arabia's modern population.
 It is the home of the House of Saud, from which it pursued its unification with Hejaz since the time of the Emirate of Diriyah.